 About Car Fact Sheet

-Car Fact Sheet is a free vehicle data reference tool covering every new car sold in the United States for model years 2024 through 2026.
+Car Fact Sheet is a free vehicle data reference tool covering every new car sold in the United States across recent model years.
 It combines published government data from the EPA, NHTSA, and IIHS with manufacturer specifications, warranty terms, owner complaint records, and independent reliability ratings into a single, searchable reference.

 Why This Site Exists